|Where to Stay||Sightseeing|

 A taxi's white roof sign is illuminated with green LEDs when the cab is vacant, and with red-amber LEDs if the cab is occupied or on its way to pick up a customer.

 The three small lights below the rooftop taxi sign are "fare lights" that show police which zone fare is being charged.

-For more information on using taxis in Paris (including a list of taxi stands, a fare calculator, and other third-party resources), see the annotated Web links on the next page.
+For more information on using taxis in Paris (including a list of taxi stands, a fare calculator, and other third-party resources), see the annotated Web links below.